marisarpo/horizons-week02/day2/2_horello/README.md

 We're going to use the modal component from (you guessed it!)
 Bootstrap.
 Take a look at Bootstrap's [Modals] component, in particular the sample code and live demo.
-Then look at the behavior on the live Horello page: try tapping on a card, and you'll see a modal appear.
+Then look at the behavior on the [live Horello page][live]: try tapping on a card, and you'll see a modal appear.
 This modal lets you edit the card title and description (the body of the card).
 Note that, again, the static elements on the page aren't yet tied to a real data model, so the data on the modal may not match the data on the card you tap on.

 Your turn!
 Use Bootstrap's [sample modal code] to add a modal to the app with a text input for the card header and another for the card